simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_scale_y_from_center.md

 **[Raises]**

-- TypeError: If a specified target is not a ScaleYFromCenterInterface instance.
+- TypeError: If a specified target is not a ScaleYFromCenterMixIn instance.

 ### `_get_animation_func_expression` method docstring